Ame-no-Uzume : The Goddess of Dawn

 Ame-no-Uzume is known by various epithets and titles that highlight different facets of her character and mythological role.
 One of her formal titles is Ame-no-Uzume-no-Mikoto, signifying her status as a revered deity.
 She is also recognized as The Great Persuader, reflecting her cunning and ability to influence others through her actions.
 Another title, The Heavenly Alarming Female, alludes to the unconventional methods she employed to entice Amaterasu out of hiding.

-Additionally, Ame-no-Uzume is sometimes referred to as Ōmiyanome-no-Ōkami, which may connect her to the Inari kami associated with rice and agriculture.
+Additionally, Ame-no-Uzume is sometimes called Ōmiyanome-no-Ōkami, which may connect her to the Inari kami associated with rice and agriculture.
 In comedic theater, she is depicted as Okame, a character known for her boisterous laugh and uninhibited enjoyment of life.
 These alternate names and titles provide diverse interpretations of Ame-no-Uzume’s personality and mythological significance.

 Her name, Ame-no-Uzume, carries meaningful symbolism.
 “Ame” translates to “heaven,” while “Uzume” can mean “receiving” or “filling,” suggesting a celestial being who brings forth joy and light.
 This name, along with her various titles, reflects the multifaceted nature of Ame-no-Uzume’s role in Japanese mythology and culture.